Martin Stone (guitarist)

-Martin Stone (11 December 1946, Woking, Surrey – 9 November 2016, Versailles, France) was an English guitarist and rare book dealer.
-He was a longtime resident of Fingest in Buckinghamshire and, latterly, Paris.
+Martin Stone (11 December 1946 – 9 November 2016) was an English guitarist and rare book dealer.
+He was a longtime resident of London and for a while lived in Fingest in Buckinghamshire and, latterly, Montparnasse, Paris, before moving to Versailles.

 Musical career

-Stone was a few years younger than his later musical partner Michael Moorcock but grew up in the same part of South London, knew the same book- and music-shops and had the same enthusiasms.
+Stone was a few years younger than his later musical partner Michael Moorcock but grew up in the same part of South London, knew the same book and music-shops and had the same enthusiasms.
 The first time both met was on stage when Stone was in Mighty Baby and Moorcock was with Hawkwind.
-His last album, which he called his legacy album is LIVE FROM THE TERMINAL CAFE with Michael Moorcock and the Deep Fix (Cleopatra Records, Autumn 2019).
+They became close friends.
+With Chilli Willi he made Kings of the Robot Rhythm and Bongos Over Balham,.
+His last album, which he called his legacy album, was Live From the Terminal Café, with Michael Moorcock and the Deep Fix (Cleopatra Records, Autumn 2019).
 Educated at Whitgift School, he initially wanted to be a journalist and began as a cub reporter on The Croydon Advertiser, interviewing Jimmy Page when he was still a session musician.
 Stone's passion for the guitar led him to become a musician.
 He was given consideration as a possible replacement for Brian Jones in the Rolling Stones.
+He is said not to have turned up for the audition.
+He was known as 'a guitarist's guitarist' and had a legendary reputation as a literary book dealer.
+He had many friends in both worlds.

 Stone played in many groups, including Junior's Blues Band, Stone's Masonry, Almost Presley, The Action, Savoy Brown Blues Band, Mighty Baby, Chilli Willi and the Red Hot Peppers, Les Soucoupes violentes, Southern Comfort, Pink Fairies, The 101ers, Wreckless Eric, and the Gibson Girls.
-Martin also played live with French chanteuse Anne Pigalle for a couple of years including Glastonbury in 2005 for a second time.
+Stone also played live with French chanteuse Anne Pigalle for a couple of years, including at the Glastonbury Festival in 2005 for a second time.

 He continued to play, backing Marianne Faithfull in her live performances, lead guitar in the French band Almost Presley and others.